 Normally, the top three or four students from a country or state will form the A Team for that country or state, the next top three or four scoring students will form Team B and so on per age group.
 However, some teams may consist of just three students due to the need for rounding, while solo or duo students will be paired up with students from a different country and/or state in their same division.
 Solo teams will not be permitted.

-Speed is of the essence; students have roughly 20-25 seconds per question; the Exam is expected to take 120 minutes.
-There will be one bathroom break in the middle of the exam; the second part of the exam will only be distributed after this, and students will not be able to go back and fix answers from the first part of the exam after the first part is over.
+Speed is of the essence; depending on which version one is taking, exam takers have 18-28.8 seconds per question; the Exam will take 120 minutes for all Divisions.
+There will be one bathroom break in the middle of the exam; the second part of the exam will only be distributed after this.
+Exam takers will not be able to go back and fix answers from the first part of the exam after the first part is over.

 The Exam from 2022 and its Answer Key are listed here for review and practice.